Domestic Violence: Can the Legal System Help Protect Me?

 Courts enter Restraining Orders at first on a temporary basis.
 They may become permanent at the end of the case.

 Order Respondent to stay away from you and the children

-Exclude Respondent from your home, workplace, daycare, or school
+Exclude Respondent (order Respondent to stay away) from your home, workplace, daycare, or school

 Order Respondent not to take the children out of the court’s jurisdiction

 The police must enforce a Restraining Order the same as a Protection Order.
 If you report that Respondent violates the order, the police must arrest Respondent.

 when Respondent has seriously alarmed, annoyed, or harassed you